Iconic Places to Visit in Tuscany for First-Timers

 Siena’s skyline, Tuscany

 Siena has its very own amazingly beautiful cathedral (Il Duomo) of black and white marble with a stunning façade – a fine example of eclectic architecture with Gothic, Romanesque and Classical features.
-For the most beautiful views of Siena and the surroundings, go up to the Medici Fortress (Fortezza Medicea).
-Siena’s medieval centre is also among the UNESCO’s World Heritage Sites.
+Secure your tickets in advance to explore this Gothic masterpiece efficiently.

 The Cathedral in Siena